 The Pipelines Division provides customers with pipeline transportation, terminalling, storage and rail services in key market hubs in Canada and the United States for crude oil, condensate, natural gas liquids and natural gas.
-Through Pembina's wholly-owned and joint venture assets, the Pipelines Division manages pipeline transportation capacity of 2.8 mmboe/d(1), above ground storage capacity of 11 mmbls(1) and rail terminalling capacity of approximately 105 mboe/d(1) within its conventional, oil sands and heavy oil, and transmission assets.
-The conventional assets include strategically located pipelines and terminalling hubs that gather and transport light and medium crude oils, condensate and natural gas liquids from western Alberta and northeast British Columbia to the Edmonton, Alberta area for further processing or transportation on downstream pipelines.
+Through Pembina's wholly-owned and joint venture assets, the Pipelines Division manages pipeline transportation capacity of 2.9 mmboe/d(1), above ground storage capacity of approximately 10 mmbbls(1) and rail terminalling capacity of approximately 105 mboe/d(1) within its conventional, oil sands and heavy oil, and transmission assets.
+The conventional assets include strategically located pipelines and terminalling hubs that gather and transport light and medium crude oil, condensate and natural gas liquids from western Alberta and northeast British Columbia to the Edmonton, Alberta area for further processing or transportation on downstream pipelines.
 The oil sands and heavy oil assets transport heavy and synthetic crude oil produced within Alberta to the Edmonton, Alberta area and offer associated storage, terminalling and rail services.
 The transmission assets transport natural gas, ethane and condensate throughout Canada and the United States on long haul pipelines linking various key market hubs.
-In addition, the Pipelines Division assets provide linkages between Pembina's upstream and downstream assets across North America, enabling integrated customer service offerings.
+In addition, the Pipelines Division assets provide linkages to Pembina's Facilities Division assets across North America, enabling integrated customer service offerings.
 Together, these assets supply products from hydrocarbon producing regions to refineries, fractionators and market hubs in Alberta, British Columbia, and Illinois, as well as other regions throughout North America.

 The Facilities Division includes infrastructure that provides Pembina's customers with natural gas, condensate and NGL services.
 Through its wholly-owned assets and its interest in PGI, Pembina's natural gas gathering and processing facilities are strategically positioned in active, liquids-rich areas of the WCSB and Williston Basin and are integrated with the Company's other businesses.
 Pembina provides sweet and sour gas gathering, compression, condensate stabilization, and both shallow cut and deep cut gas processing services with a total capacity of approximately 5.4 bcf/d(2) for its customers.
 Condensate and NGL extracted at virtually all Canadian-based facilities have access to transportation on Pembina's pipelines.
 In addition, all NGL transported along the Alliance Pipeline are extracted through the Pembina operated Channahon Facility at the terminus.
 The Facilities Division includes approximately 354 mbpd(2) of NGL fractionation capacity, 21 mmbbls(1) of cavern storage capacity and associated pipeline and rail terminalling facilities and a liquefied propane export facility on Canada's West Coast.
 These facilities are fully integrated with the Company's other divisions, providing customers with the ability to access a comprehensive suite of services to enhance the value of their hydrocarbons.
-In addition, Pembina owns a bulk marine import/export terminal in Vancouver, British Columbia.
+In addition, Pembina owns a bulk marine import/ export terminal in Vancouver, British Columbia.

-The Marketing & New Ventures Division strives to maximize the value of hydrocarbon liquids and natural gas originating in the basins where the Company operates.
-Pembina pursues this goal through the creation of new markets, and further enhances existing markets, to support both the Company's and its customers' overall business interests.
+The Marketing & New Ventures Division leverages Pembina's integrated value chain and existing network of pipelines, facilities, and energy infrastructure assets to maximize the value of hydrocarbon liquids and natural gas originating in the basins where the Company operates.
+Pembina pursues the creation of new markets, and further enhances existing markets, to support both the Company's and its customers' business interests.
 In particular, Pembina seeks to identify opportunities to connect hydrocarbon production to new demand locations through the development of infrastructure.
-Pembina strives to increase producer netbacks and product demand to improve the overall competitiveness of the basins where the Company operates.
-This includes developing new business platforms and undertaking initiatives that seek to reduce the greenhouse gas ("GHG") emissions intensity of Pembina's and its customers' operations.
+The division also focuses on developing new business platforms and undertaking initiatives that seek to reduce the greenhouse gas ("GHG") emissions of Pembina's and its customers' operations.